 Assume you use 40% of your house for a day care business that operates 12 hours a day, five days a week for 50 weeks of the year.
 That’s 3,000 hours out of the total of 8,760 hours in the year.
 That’s 34% of the available hours, so your business write-off percentage is 13.6% (40% of 34%).

-NOTE: The qualification for the home office deduction is made each year.
+NOTE: With either method the qualification for the home office deduction is made each year.
 So you might qualify one year and not the next, or vice versa.

 Money spent to repair or maintain the business space is deductible.
 If you paint the room that is your home office, for example, the entire cost can be deducted.
 Although no part of the cost of the firs telephone line on your home can be deducted, the full cost of a special line for your business and other direct expenses—such as the cost of long distance business calls—can be written off.